 A Multilateral Trading Facility (“MTF”) is a multilateral system which brings together multiple third party buying and selling interests in financial instruments in the system and in accordance with non-discretionary rules, in a way that results in a contract.
 Since the rules must be non-discretionary, the operator of the MTF must establish clear rules delineating how the system operates and the characteristics that determined the final trade.

 Recently there has been an increased interest in MTFs, especially in relation to how digital financial instruments can be traded on such platforms, and Malta offers an attractive environment within which to structure MTFs.

 Organised Trading Facilities

-An Organised Trading Facility (“OTF”) which has been introduced by means of MiFID II, means a multilateral system which is not a regulated market or an MTF, and in which multiple third-party buyers and sellers are able to interact in the system in a way that results in a contract.
+An OTF which has been introduced by means of MIFID II, means a multilateral system which is not a regulated market or an MTF, and in which multiple third-part buyers and sellers are able to interact in the system in a way that results in a contract.

-By contrast with the operation of an MTF, only bonds, structured finance products, emission allowances or derivatives are allowed to be traded on an OTF.
-Furthermore, since the order execution is carried out on a discretionary basis, this discretion must be exercised in either of, or both, of the following:
+By contrast with the operation of an MTF, only bonds, structured finance products, emission allowances, or derivatives are allowed to be traded on an OTF.
+Furthermore, since the order execution is carried out on a discretionary basis, this discretion must be exercised in either, or both, of the following:

-A systematic internaliser is a Maltese investment firm which, on an organised, frequent and systematic and substantial basis, deals on own account when executing client orders outside a regulated market, a Multilateral Trading Facility (“MTF”) or an OTF and which is not an MTF.
+A system internaliser is a Maltese investment firm which, on an organised, frequent, and systematic and substantial basis, deals on own account when executing client orders outside a regulated market, an MTF, or an OTF and which is not an MTF.